O Caledonia: Societal expectations

-Much of the novel also revolves around the main character rebelling from societal expectations, which serves as a driving force for several character motivations.
-These include her disobedience to her parents, her mother in particular, as well as a deep dislike for her boarding school, which took her away from her home, called "Auchnasaugh."
+Much of the novel revolves around the main character rebelling from societal expectations, which serves as a driving force for several character motivations.
+These include her disobedience to her parents, her mother in particular, as well as a deep dislike for her boarding school, which took her away from home.
 The book portrays a narrative of the benefits of the unconventional.
-One reviewer even went so far as to say "How much better, Barker implies, to be clever and odd than gormless or dull," in regards to Barker's purpose in the creation of the novel.
+One reviewer said: "How much better, Barker implies, to be clever and odd than gormless or dull," in regards to Barker's purpose in the creation of the novel.

 Reception

 At its release, the novel did not receive much attention, being the only novel-length release from a relatively unknown author.
-One of its few early reviews, while commending Barker's literary expertise, criticized the novel for "The unceasing victimization of Janet."
+One of its few early reviews, while commending Barker's literary expertise, criticized the novel for "the unceasing victimization of Janet."
 However, since then, it has gained a cult following of readers who praise the "haunting if bleakly funny" novel, which is rife with "poetic justice."
 Later reviewers also called the book "a gem: glittering, original and unforgettable (yet forgotten for decades)," with much of the books mystique tethered to its author's reclusive nature.
-One Scottish author even went so far as to call the book, "one of the best least-known novels of the 20th century."
-The book has also received attention from non-literary sources, one such example being The Economist, in 2023 calling it "a lyrical evocation of that sensibility [not to conform]."
+One Scottish author called the book, "one of the best least-known novels of the 20th century."
+The Economist, in 2023, called the novel "a lyrical evocation of that sensibility [not to conform]" and "a celebration of obstinate individuality".